 5 Ways to Make MLB Games Better

-There is a rumor out there that no one watches the MLB anymore but that is not true.
-The MLB has great viewership but the problem lies in what demographic is watching; it is mostly aging men.
-The fear is that when that generation starts to pass away there won't be many people left who watch baseball.
-The reason the younger generation is not tuning in is because the game takes too long.
+There is a rumor out there that no one watches the MLB anymore, but that is not true.
+The MLB has great viewership, but the problem lies in what demographic is watching; it is mostly aging men.
+The fear is that when that generation starts to pass away, there won't be many people left who watch baseball.
+The reason the younger generation is not tuning in is that the game takes too long.
 An MLB game takes about 3 1/2 hours to complete.
-However, an NFL game takes about 3 hours to complete and it is the most watched sport among all age groups.
+However, an NFL game takes about 3 hours to complete, and it is the most watched sport among all age groups.
 The difference between baseball and football is that there is far more downtime in the MLB than the NFL.
 Below are 5 reasons to make the game better; mostly by speeding the game up.